 After his call-up Hafey hit .253 in 24 games as St. Louis finished a weak sixth.
 He showed power and the ability to drive in runs.
 Hafey made enough of an impression to begin the 1925 season with the Cardinals.
 By the end of June he was not hitting well – .219 on June 20, when he was farmed out to Syracuse in the International League.
 A month later fortune smiled on him as Cardinals outfielder Ray Blades suffered a leg injury Hafey was called up to replace him.
 Hafey never played in the minors again.
 In his first game back he went 4-for-5, and for the remainder of the season he hit well, finishing with a season average of .302.

 Until 1926 the Cardinals had never won a pennant, but that omission was rectified as they took the title by two games over the Cincinnati Reds.
 Hafey posted a creditable season, hitting .271, but with Ray Blades, Taylor Douthit, and Billy Southworth all hitting over .300, he was able to get into only 78 games.
 By the end of the season, with Blades out of the lineup with a knee injury, Hafey became the regular left fielder.
 In the World Series against the New York Yankees Hafey hit a disappointing .185.
-However, in the seventh game, made famous by Grover Cleveland Alexander’s strikeout of Tony Lazzeri, Hafey’s single in the fourth kept the inning alive and allowed the Cardinals to score the three runs that stood up for a Series-winning 3-2 victory.
+However, in the seventh game, made famous by Grover Cleveland Alexander’s strikeout of Tony Lazzeri, Hafey’s single in the fourth helped the Cardinals to score the three runs that stood up for a Series-winning 3-2 victory.

 The following winter was one of discontent for Hafey; He had surgery for a sinus problem.
 In a preseason assessment, The Sporting News wrote that both Hafey and Ray Blades “cannot be pronounced sound.”
 Hafey’s sinus troubles had begin to afflict him at the end of the season, and caused him to have “virtually no use of his left eye.”
 (That might have explained his poor batting during the World Series.)